eogas/eogas/README.md

 ### Hi there 👋

 My name is Evan and I’m a software developer.
-I currently live and work (full remote) in Milwaukee, WI.
-I enjoy building DIY guitar pedals, homebrewing, playing first-person shooters, riding bikes, and hoarding books.
+I currently live and work (remote) in Milwaukee, WI.
+I enjoy playing first-person shooters, riding bikes, and analog photography.

-- 🔭 I’m currently working on ASP .NET Core backends and C++ build gremlins
+- 📘 I’m currently reading [Code That Fits in Your Head](https://blog.ploeh.dk/2021/06/14/new-book-code-that-fits-in-your-head/) by Mark Seemann
-- 🌱 I’m currently learning about Microservices
+- 🌱 I’m currently learning about React and Azure Static Web Apps
 - 📫 How to reach me: [@eOgas](https://twitter.com/eOgas)
 - 😄 Pronouns: He/Him